modelscope/modelscope-agent/docs/modules/llm.md

 We implement `ModelScopeGPT` and `OpenAI` for quick start.
 Both of them need user token to request.

-You can also use open-source LLM from ModelScope or Huggingface and inference locally by `LocalLLM` class.
+You can also use open-source LLM from ModelScope or Huggingface and inference locally by `ModelScopeLLM` class.
 Note that you must specify the name of the corresponding LLM so that the correct configuration can be loaded.

 An example for importing a local LLM with `LLMFactory.build_llm` is shown below.